 Compelling content is a cornerstone of any comprehensive modern marketing strategy.
 More than 50% of businesses currently invest money, time, and energy into content marketing, with most of them publishing new material every single day.
 Why is content so valuable?
 Marketing is all about gaining trust, a feat that traditional avenues are no longer able to accomplish.
-For instance, 96% of consumers distrust traditional advertising.
-In contrast, informative content that provides tangible value is gaining ground.

 Content allows you to connect without coming across as too “salesy.”
 Great content doesn't just capture a person's attention, however, it also engages them and gets them to act in a certain way — clicking, sharing, liking, and even buying.
 Compelling content ultimately helps a business, brand, product, or an individual to be seen.
 However, there's a lot of competition in the digital world and creating content that stands out from the crowd isn't always easy.
 Constant innovation is needed to craft ideas that convert and result in positive consumer actions.